grafana/writers-toolkit/docs/sources/writing-guide/references/index.md

 ### Links generated from references point to their own page/self-reference

-Hugo generates HTML link tags for properly formatted but incorrectly addressed references, such as those targeting a document Hugo cannot resolve.
+Hugo generates HTML link tags for properly formatted but incorrectly addressed references, such as those targeting a document Hugo can't resolve.
-This does not break the docs build, neither locally nor in the publishing process's continuous integration (CI) pipeline.
+This doesn't break the docs build, neither locally nor in the publishing process's continuous integration (CI) pipeline.
 In the generated source, Hugo leaves the hypertext reference (`href`) attribute unexpectedly empty:

 ```html